siva-bharath/Line_following_Robot/README.md

 3. PID Controller.h : Contains PID tuning Parameters Kp, Kd, Ki responsible for maintaining the given control variable.
 4. Kinematics.h : : This section implements the kinematics of differential drive mechanism.
 5. Line Sensors.h : In this module , a line constructor class was implemented to get the calibrated reading from the line sensor

+The Control board utilised for the entire purpose was ATmega32U4 AVR microcontroller from Microchip (formerly Atmel).